rachan1637/Basketball-case-study-by-HMM/README.md

-2. Identify the layup following other's case.
+(b) Identify the layup following other's case.

 The codes are written in R and R Studio, the pdf file is in the same location: [Identify the Layup by HMM](https://github.com/rachan1637/Basketball-case-study-by-HMM/blob/main/Basketball/basketball.pdf).